-SrA Redus was assigned to the 569 MDG in early April 2011 as an x-ray technician.
-(Section III, Tab D-1, p.
-2) He served in this capacity without serious incident until the incidents involved in this complaint.
-The group commander, Col Schofield, described SrA Redus's performance during his first few months as "good but not great."
-(Section III, Tab D-2, pp. 3-4)
+SrA Redus was assigned to the 569 MDG in early April 2011 as an x-ray technician (Section III, Tab D-1, p.
+2).
+He served in this capacity without serious incident until the incidents involved in this complaint.
+The group commander, Col Schofield, described SrA Redus's performance during his first few months as "good but not great" (Section III, Tab D-2, pp. 3-4).

 In late July 2011, SrA Redus was experiencing a problem with his military pay.
 Apparently, DFAS was withholding about \$200 a month from SrA Redus's pay as recoupment for a debt it believed SrA Redus owed the government.
-SrA Redus believed this was an error.
-(Section III, Tab D-1, pp. 4-5) SrA Redus visited the base finance office and was told he had to call the DFAS help line.
-(Section III, Tabs D-1, p.
-5; D-6, pp. 3-4) The DFAS help line was apparently unable or unwilling to stop the recoupment action.
-(Section III, Tab D-1, p.
-6)
+SrA Redus believed this was an error (Section III, Tab D-1, pp. 4-5).
+SrA Redus visited the base finance office and was told he had to call the DFAS help line (Section III, Tabs D-1, p.
+5; D-6, pp. 3-4).
+The DFAS help line was apparently unable or unwilling to stop the recoupment action (Section III, Tab D-1, p.
+6).

 On or about 31 July 2011, after he received his Leave and Earnings Statement for July, SrA Redus decided to pursue this matter further.
-He made an appointment at the installation IG's office for 1330 that afternoon.
-(Section III, Tabs D-1, pp. 7-8; D-4, pp. 4-5; E-2) SrA Redus spoke with the Superintendent at the IG office, who took in the complaint.
-The Superintendent promised to look into the matter and get back with SrA Redus.
-(Section III, Tab D-4, p.
-6) As part of his complaint analysis, the Superintendent spoke with Col Schofield by telephone on 1 August 2011.
-(Section III, Tabs D-2, p.
+He made an appointment at the installation IG's office for 1330 that afternoon (Section III, Tabs D-1, pp. 7-8; D-4, pp. 4-5; E-2).
+SrA Redus spoke with the Superintendent at the IG office, who took in the complaint.
+The Superintendent promised to look into the matter and get back with SrA Redus (Section III, Tab D-4, p.
+6).
+As part of his complaint analysis, the Superintendent spoke with Col Schofield by telephone on 1 August 2011 (Section III, Tabs D-2, p.
 5; D-4, p.
 7; E-3, p.
-2) Upon discovering SrA Redus' debts were indeed valid, the Superintendent dismissed the complaint on 12 August 2011.
-(Section III, Tab E-3)
+2).
+Upon discovering SrA Redus's debts were indeed valid, the Superintendent dismissed the complaint on 12 August 2011 (Section III, Tab E-3).

-On 6 August 2011, Col Schofield issued SrA Redus an Air Force Form 3070, Record of Nonjudicial Punishment Proceedings.
-The form notified SrA Redus that Col Schofield was considering nonjudicial punishment action because SrA Redus had allegedly failed to pay just debts, failed to report for duty on time on several occasions, and had disobeyed a physician's order concerning placement of x-rays in patient records.
-(Section III, Tabs D-2, pp. 9-10; D-4, p.
-6; E-1) While the form was actually served on 6 August, several witnesses agreed that Col Schofield had decided by 3 August to issue nonjudicial punishment to SrA Redus.
-(Sections III, Tabs D-2, pp. 8-9; D-3, p.
+On 6 August 2011, Col Schofield issued SrA Redus an Air Force Form 3070, Record of Nonjudicial Punishment Proceedings.23 The form notified SrA Redus that Col Schofield was considering nonjudicial punishment action because SrA Redus had allegedly failed to pay just debts, failed to report for duty on time on several occasions, and had disobeyed a physician's order concerning placement of x-rays in patient records (Section III, Tabs D-2, pp. 9-10; D-4, p.
+6; E-1).
+While the form was actually served on 6 August, several witnesses agreed that Col Schofield had decided by 3 August to issue nonjudicial punishment to SrA Redus (Sections III, Tabs D-2, pp. 8-9; D-3, p.
 6; D-4; pp. 7-8; D-7, p.
-4) SrA Redus submitted a response to the proposed Article 15 action on
+4).
+SrA Redus submitted a response to the proposed Article 15 action on 10 August 2011, essentially asking Col Schofield not to reduce him in rank or impose forfeitures of pay.
+Col Schofield considered this response, and imposed the following punishment on 12 August 2011: suspended reduction to A1C, extra duties for 45 days, and a reprimand (Section III, Tab E-1).

-&lt;sup>26 Col Schofield imposed nonjudicial punishment because the squadron commander, Lt Col Gedman, was on an extended TDY.
-(Section III, Tab D-2, p.
-3)
+23 Col Schofield imposed nonjudicial punishment because the squadron commander, Lt Col Gedman, was on an extended TDY (Section III, Tab D-2, p.
+3).